How to start exporting scrap from the European Union

-Fortunately, Spain has a solid outsourcing infrastructure that aims to support and above all facilitate the arrival of products in foreign countries.
+Fortunately, Spain has a solid outsourcing infrastructure that aims to support and above all facilitate the arrival of products and differents types of scrap metal in foreign countries.
 Specifically, the Government presents a guide for the export and recovery of waste to both OECD (Organisation for Economic Co-operation and Development, an international co-operation body composed of 38 states whose aim is to co-ordinate economic and social policies) and non-OECD countries.

 In order to put people in this context and to give a general overview, these are the most important steps in the guide: